Position

 How to become a IT Developer?

-1. Earn a relevant degree: Start with a degree in computer science, information technology, or a related field.
+1. Complete a degree in computer science or a related field.

 How long does it take to become a IT Developer?